sbupgsa/constitution/Constitution.md

 ### Section 2: Special Committees

 A special committee may be formed by a resolution of the general body.
-A special committee shall dissolve at the close of the annual meeting, upon delivering its final report to the general body, or upon resolution o the general body.
+A special committee shall dissolve at the close of the annual meeting, upon delivering its final report to the general body, or upon resolution of the general body.

 ### Section 3: Membership and Organization